sina-mansour/sina-mansour.github.io/_pages/cv.md

 * 2015--2017: Full stack web developer; [Maktabkhooneh](http://maktabkhooneh.org/) (part time)

 ## Awards 🌟
+* 2022: Awarded the Best Student Paper Prize from the IEEE Victorian Section.
+* 2021: Awarded the best poster ECR award at Maths in the Brain 2021.
+* 2021: Awarded the Open Science fellowship from the OHBM Open Science Special Interest Group.
+* 2021: Awarded the IEEE Special Recognition Award (Student Branch Category) from the IEEE Region 10 (as the branch chair).
 * 2020: Awarded the [Student Engagement Grant](https://provost.unimelb.edu.au/awards-grants-initiatives/student_engagement_grants_program) (SEG) 2020 as part of the IEEE student branch University of Melbourne (In collaboration with Dr. Nandakishor Desai, Amount funded: $4,200).
 This grant partly supported the IEEE Unlock Xtreme 14.0 workshop series.
 * 2019: Best poster presentation and graphical abstract, SOBR 2019 student symposium
 * 2019: Awarded a GSA grant to support the Programming for Neuroimaging Data Analysis (PNDA) workshop series under [SONR](https://gsa.unimelb.edu.au/grad-group/students-of-neuropsychiatry-research-sonr/) (In collaboration with D. Rakesh, Amount funded: $200)